Mokeas/BcThesis/README.md

 ## FootballArticlesGenerator

 Project is written purely in Python.
 Project contains separate modules, which are described briefly in the code as comments or in detail in the thesis.
-The project contains one example JSON file of input data: _example_match.json_.

 ## How to run the program
 * The program has no dependencies, plain Python (version 3.7+) is enough.